MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

-Build awareness of upcoming training by sending an email in Outlook or by adding a [SharePoint news posts](https://support.microsoft.com/office/create-and-share-news-on-your-sharepoint-sites-495f8f1a-3bef-4045-b33a-55e5abe7aed7) to spread the word across a variety of platforms.
+Build awareness of upcoming training by sending an email in Outlook or by adding a [SharePoint news posts](https://support.microsoft.com/office/create-and-share-news-on-your-sharepoint-sites-495f8f1a-3bef-4045-b33a-55e5abe7aed7) to spread the word across various platforms.
 Let employees know if the training is required or suggested.
 List important details about the training like the due date and the learning objectives.
 Ensure all employees know how to access the learning module or experience.